 The drum-playing gorilla (bashing along to Phil Collins In the Air Tonight and set against a purple background) got tongues wagging.
 It got people talking.
 This wasn’t a brazen attempt to flog more Cadbury chocolate bars.
-Instead, it was a strategic move to raise awareness of Cadbury and to solidify it as a “cool” and “must-have” brand (because why else would everyone be talking about it?).
+Instead, it was a strategic move that also played with brand color and psychology.
+It raised awareness of Cadbury and solidified it as a “cool” and “must-have” brand (because why else would everyone be talking about it?).

-The simple nature of the ad leant itself perfectly to spoofs, one key way viewers can interact with a brand – almost like a back and forth dialogue.
+The simple nature of the ad lent itself perfectly to spoofs, one key way viewers can interact with a brand – almost like a back-and-forth dialogue.
 To date, there are more than 300 spoofs of the ad.

-Taking things online, Lowe’s “Fix in Six” home improvement ads filmed through the 6-second Vine app aren’t overt ads.
+Taking things online, Lowe’s “Fix in Six” home improvement ads filmed through the 6-second Vine app aren’t overt.
 The genius videos show solutions to DIY problems in six seconds or less – not only are they fun to watch, but they are also actionable (basically, a dream combination).

-This idea of emphasizing a solution to consumer’s problems (like home DIY) instead of on the product is becoming increasingly common.
-Brands have to work twice as hard to gain the trust of consumers in the internet world (which we’ll discuss more in a moment), so advertising has kind of taken on a two step process:
+This idea of emphasizing a solution to consumers’ problems (like home DIY) instead of the product is becoming increasingly common.
+Brands have to work twice as hard to gain the trust of consumers in the internet world (which we’ll discuss more in a moment), so advertising has kind of taken on a two-step process:

-Consumers likes helpful content and digs deeper to find out more about the brand (therefore building trust and a connection.
+- Consumers like helpful content and dig deeper to find out more about the brand (therefore building trust and a connection.
 Note that the consumer is actively digging to find out more themselves).